Samsung Galaxy A30: Camera

-The Galaxy A30 is powered by Samsung’s Exynos 7904 Octa Core Processor has clocked upto 1.8Ghz.
+The Galaxy A30 is powered by Samsung’s Exynos 7904 Octa Core Processor has clocked up to 1.8Ghz.
 Big.Little Cores.
 ARM 2x 1.8Ghz Cortex A73 (performance) + 6x 1.6Ghz Cortex A53 (efficient).
-This chipset is powered by ARM Mali G71 MP2 Graphics clocked at 343Mhz & Boost upto 845Mhz, which supports Vulkan 1.1 based on bitfrost arch.
+This chipset is powered by ARM Mali G71 MP2 Graphics clocked at 343Mhz & Boost up to 845Mhz, which supports Vulkan 1.1 based on bitfrost arch.
 Good For HD Graphic Games.
 However This Chipset performance is quite similar to Qualcomm Snapdragon 636.
-It’s Antutu scores upto 1,27,341.
+It’s Antutu scores up to 1,27,341.
 Sadly it’s an underclocked version of Exynos 7885, successor of Exynos 7870.

 Software

-The device uses the Android 9.0 "Pie" operating system, along with Samsung's One UI 1.0 user interface.
+The device uses the Android 9.0 "Pie" operating system, along with Samsung's One UI 1.1 user interface.
 The A30 also supports Bluetooth 5.0, Wi-fi connectivity and services such as the Bixby assistant, Samsung Pay and Samsung Health.

+While it was released with Android 9, it is upgradable to newer versions of Android, with sources indicating it received updates to Android 11 with One UI 3.1.

 Reception

 Both Deepak Rajawat of smartprix and Sanket Vijayasarathy of India Today praised the Galaxy A30's display, software and battery life, but criticized the phone's chipset due to performance issues and the "average" quality camera.
 Tom Bedford and Matt Swider of TechRadar also complimented the vibrant screen of the A30.
 However, the reviewers found the phone difficult to handle due to its large size.
 Writing a review for 91mobiles, Shekhar Thakhan praised the phone's AMOLED display, One UI interface and battery life as well.
 In contrast, the back of the phone was noted by the reviewer as a "fingerprint magnet".